rodrigors3012/dota-teams/README.md

 # Current Features

-Will display the player, match, and hero data for the team with the ID entered in the search bar.
-Check [OpenDota](https://www.opendota.com/) for team IDs.
+Will display the player, match, and hero data for the team with the name or tag entered in the search bar.

 # Planned Features